 No, this is a myth which exists around hospices.
 Patients come into the hospice so that their symptoms can be managed, for end of life care, short-term care following a hospital discharge and family support.
 Around 40% of our patients go home after an inpatient stay.

-People also come to the hospice for appointments including counselling, bereavement support, complementary therapy and outpatient clinics or to attend the Oak Centre.
+People also come to the hospice for appointments including counselling, bereavement support, complementary therapy and outpatient clinics.

 We care for people with cancer but also people with a wide range of other life-limiting illnesses.
 People with neurological and respiratory conditions often access hospice care.